htaymour/crypto_BTC_USD_ploting/README.md

 # crypto_BTC_USD_ploting
-BSC_USD history data plotting and respresentation using python plotty. script could be used for crypto trading stratgy testing or ML price prdictions.
+BSC_USD history data plotting and respresentation using python plotty.
+Script could be used for crypto trading strategy testing or machine learning modeling for price prdictions.